kenalexandersson/junit5-intellij/README.md

 Project that showcases an anomaly in IntelliJ when executing junit5 tests under certain conditions.

+## Summary

+IntelliJ unexpectedly runs junit5 test classes from modules included by using maven test-jar dependencies.

+Using the same setup in a junit4 based project, IntelliJ does not execute test classes from maven test-jar dependencies.

 ## Background

 The code project consist of a Maven multi module project `junit5-intellij` having two child modules, `project-one` and `project-two`.

-`project-two` contains tests but also a test utility class for generating a test object.
-The test code of project-two is packaged into a jar using the goal _test-jar_ of `maven-jar-plugin`
+Module `project-one` contains tests but also a test utility class for generating a test object.
+The code is packaged into a jar using the goal _test-jar_ of `maven-jar-plugin`, which is defined in the pom.xml of project-one.

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>